 - Develop a sunscreen habit: Kids are probably going to play outside every day of their young lives so help them get into the habit of thinking about whether they need sunscreen.
 In some parts of Australia (i.e. central to northern areas) sunscreen should be worn every day because the UV Index is consistently above 3.

 Understanding the UV Index

 Knowing the UV Index in your region can help you know when to use sun smart behaviours and what times of the day it’s best to stay out of the sun.
-There are even UV mobile phone apps that can be downloaded which provide real-time measurements of local UV indices.
+There are even UV Mobile Phone App that can be downloaded which provide real-time measurements of local UV indices.